just214/www.tsx.guide/docs/introduction/contributing.md

 ## Change the Code

-The source code can be thought of in two parts-
+The source code is made up of two parts-

 1. **The website**

-This site is built with [Docusaurus V2](https://v2.docusaurus.io/) and has few customizations beyond the defaults.
+This site is built with [Docusaurus 2](https://v2.docusaurus.io/) and has few customizations beyond the defaults.

 2. **The Documentation**